 - Da’if (Weak; Serious problems with narrators or method of transmission)

 It is important to note that a “Strong” narration may still have inaccuracies or have different narrations of the same event described in Islamic history.
-The categorization only speaks to the reputations of the individuals in the “chain” over generations or the method of transmission, where they individuals known to be liars, cheats, abusers or trustworthy people?
+The categorization only speaks to the reputations of the individuals in the “chain” over generations or the method of transmission, were the individuals transmitting known to be liars, cheats, abusers or trustworthy people?
 Also, as we know, even a story told by the most trustworthy people in a chain of many individuals can come out on the other side of the chain a very different story than when it began.

 In order to sort these out, we have to study the event in-depth according to hundreds of other hadiths, Qur’an and Islamic history to determine the outcome.
 There is no room for “clever slogans”, rash interpretations or assumptions that many deviant Muslims or anti-Islam proponents try to assert.
 It is why we call the study of hadith, “The Science of Hadith.”
 It takes serious long term study and every hadith that remotely can speak to a situation must be evaluated in light of each other.